 - View and edit photos.
 Your Chromebook comes with a built-in photo editor, so you can view and edit photos that are saved to your Chromebook.

 - Listen to music.
 You can play music stored on your Chromebook when you're offline.
 Copy music files to your Chromebook directly from a storage device like a USB stick or SD card.

 - Watch videos.
 You can download movies and TV episodes to watch offline with the Google Play Movies & TV app.
 Learn how to download videos on your Chromebook.

 - View Microsoft Office and Adobe .pdf files.
 You can easily use your Chromebook to view Microsoft Office or Adobe files without an Internet connection.

 - Take notes.
 With Google Keep, you can take and save short notes that will save to the cloud the next time you're online.

 - Read offline web pages.
 If you've saved web pages for offline viewing later, they will open in Google Chrome on your Chromebook.

 - Use other web apps.
 Some web applications also have offline counterparts, which you can find in the Chrome Web Store.
-These include The New York Times and Cloud Reader from Amazon.
+These include Cloud Reader from Amazon.

 - Play games.
-The Chrome Web Store offers hundreds of games, many of which are also available offline, like Angry Birds and Cube Slam.
+The Chrome Web Store offers hundreds of games, many of which are also available offline, like Cube Slam.